A debt keeps reappearing on a reader’s credit report. A credit expert explains what to do to get rid of it.

 Unfortunately, deleted items can reappear on your credit report if the credit bureau has a reason to believe it’s a legitimate debt.
 This is a practice known as reinsertion and is laid out in the Fair Credit Reporting Act.

 First, let’s quickly talk about how the dispute process works.
 When you dispute an item in your credit report as being inaccurate, the credit bureau will investigate your claim.
-If the collections failed to provide verify the debt, the item is removed from your credit report.
+If the collections fail to verify the debt, the item is removed from your credit report.

 But just because it was removed doesn’t mean it can’t reappear.
 If the debt collection agency can verify the debt, it may be reinserted on your credit report.
 In this case, the reporting agency is required to notify you within five business days.